Vietnam.vn - Nền tảng quảng bá Việt Nam

 He asked why the work was not named after him but instead named after Tran Van Khe, Trung Duc replied: "Because I wanted the work to have a place among the masses, that's why I did it that way at first.
 Only when it was popularized did I think about copyright."

-Doctor of Aesthetics The Hung also added that, after knowing about this story, poet Tran Dang Khoa called him curiously wanting to know the song composed by Tran Van Khe.
+Dr. of Aesthetics The Hung also added that, after knowing about this story, poet Tran Dang Khoa called him curiously wanting to know the song composed by Tran Van Khe.
 And he had to play the song "Di choi Chua Huong" by author Tran Van Khe - who is People's Artist Trung Duc "sonphe" for his younger brother to listen to.

 People's Artist Trung Duc "owes" Professor Tran Van Khe an apology

-People's Artist Trung Duc shared with Dan Viet that in 1980, when he was working at the Vietnam Music and Dance Theater, he accidentally read the poem "Huong Pagoda" by poet Nguyen Nhuoc Phap.
+People's Artist Trung Duc shared with Dan Viet that in 1980, when he was working at the Vietnam National Music and Dance Theater, he accidentally read the poem "Perfume Pagoda" by poet Nguyen Nhuoc Phap.
 He loved this poem so much that he started to compose music.
 After completing the song, he sent it to the Theater's Art Council for approval, but because at that time he was only a singer and not a musician, no one paid attention to this song.

 People's Artist Trung Duc has performed the song "Going to Huong Pagoda" many times.
 Photo: TL

 "I had planned to meet and apologize to Professor Tran Van Khe for that presumptuousness.
-But since then I have not had the opportunity to meet him and now he has leisurely passed away," said People's Artist Trung Duc.
+But since then I have not had the opportunity to meet him and now he has also leisurely passed away," said People's Artist Trung Duc.

 During his lifetime, Professor Tran Van Khe did not "sue" People's Artist Trung Duc.
 And no one has said that he had any opinion about this composition.
 It seems that he did not accept the above story and let the work be returned to its author.
-However, currently, some websites when posting the song still mistakenly attribute the author to Tran Van Khe.
+However, currently, there are some websites that when posting the song still mistakenly attribute the author to Tran Van Khe.

 Source: https://danviet.vn/nghe-si-nhan-dan-trung-duc-tung-mao-danh-giao-su-tran-van-khe-de-qua-mat-hoi-dong-nghe-thuat-20240919102859554.htm